dvbsknd/FCC-issue-tracker/README.md

 ### Todo

+1. Resolve errors for 404 handling
 1. Display project name on individual issues
 1. Put errors in a config/ENUMs so we're not just matching strings
 1. Use the default 'Accepts' header for sniffing expected content type
-1. Stub out the DELETE endpoint for the `/issues` route
+1. Stub out the DELETE endpoint

 ## Local Development